Home / Technology / The Antikythera Mechanism, The World’s “First Computer”

 According to BBC News, Wright “estimates he has spent more than 1,000 hours on the project,” and he “taught himself radiography, even devising his own apparatus to help X-ray the mechanism.”

-If (for some reason) you’re not impressed by Mr. Wright’s replica, why not check out the one made with Legos?
-That’s 1500 lego parts, 110 gears, and at least 30 days of pure madness.
+If (for some reason) you’re not impressed by Mr. Wright’s replica in the video up there, why not check out the one made with Legos?
+That’s 1500 Lego parts, 110 gears, and at least 30 days of pure madness.

 The Antikythera Mechanism was, as far as we know, one-of-a-kind — such a complex device wouldn’t turn up again for another 1,400 years, with the arrival of astronomical clocks in Europe.